-Provided that you and your lawyer can demonstrate that your plan meets this requirement in either the Court of Queen’s Bench or the Provincial Court in Alberta, your parenting plan should be approved.
+Provided that you and your lawyer can demonstrate that your plan meets this requirement in either the Court of King’s Bench or the Provincial Court in Alberta, your parenting plan should be approved.

 How are a child’s “best interests” determined in Alberta?

 Considering a child’s “best interests” is an effort to optimize their overall health and welfare as they grow.

 The Alberta family law courts will consider the following factors in reaching a decision:

 - The child’s physical and emotional needs, including medical, educational, mental, social, religious, etc.;

 - The preferences of the child (if of sufficient age to be able to decide);

 - The ability and desire of each parent to meet the needs of the child;